• Skip to primary navigation

 For ingredients and detailed instructions, refer to the recipe card below.

-• Salt: A pinch of salt enhances the flavor of the pastry.
+• Salt: A pinch enhances the pastry's flavor.

 • Butter: Use unsalted butter at room temperature, and cut it into small cubes.

 • Flour: The recipe calls for all-purpose flour, bleached or unbleached.
-AP flour is the same as plain flour.
 If you live in Germany or can access a German grocery store, opt for wheat flour type 550.
-In general, choose flour with a protein content of 11 to 14%.
+In general, choose flour with a protein content of 11-14%.

 • Eggs: Use large eggs at room temperature.
-To weigh the eggs, beat them with a mini whisk, and use a kitchen scale, how much of the egg mixture you need.
+To weigh the eggs, beat them with a mini whisk, then use a kitchen scale to determine how much of the egg mixture you need.
 One little egg is used for the egg wash.

-• Heavy cream or heavy whipped cream with at least 30% fat content is a must to whip the cream.
+• Heavy cream or heavy whipped cream with at least 30% fat is essential for whipping.

 • Sugar: Use white granulated or caster sugar.